datanucleus/samples-jdo/many_to_many_attributed/README.md

     public static class PK implements Serializable
     {
-        public LongIdentity customer; // Use same name as BusinessRelation field public LongIdentity supplier; // Use same name as BusinessRelation field
+        public Customer.PK customer; // Use same name as field in class public Supplier.PK supplier; // Use same name as field in class

         public PK()
         {